$49.99 $89.99 Buy It Now

 When using a digital camera, it’s important to understand how to adjust the settings to achieve the desired outcome.
 While digital cameras offer a wide range of settings similar to film cameras, there are some differences to keep in mind.

-See also Can you make a digital camera wifi
+See also Can you modify a 35mm pentax to a digital camera

 One key setting to adjust is the ISO, which determines the sensitivity of the camera sensor to light.
 Higher ISO settings can result in grainier images, while lower ISO settings produce cleaner images with less noise.